sketch-hq/SketchAPI/docs/api/Document.md

 var symbols = document.getSymbols()
 ```

-A method to gett all symbol masters defined in the document.
+A method to get all symbol masters defined in the document.

 ### Returns